-Historians have never solved his disappearance but there some theories.
+Historians have never solved his disappearance, but there are some theories.
 Some think Le Prince planned his disappearance because his financial situation was horrible.
-This seems unlikely because Le Prince had been invited to the United States where he was going to demonstrate his motion camera.
-This invention would solve all his financial troubles, so he had no need to escape and change his identity.
+This seems unlikely because Le Prince had been invited to the United States, where he was going to demonstrate his motion camera.
+This invention would solve all his financial troubles, so he did not need to escape and change his identity.

 Le Prince 16-lens camera/projector.
 Credit: National Museum of Photography, Film & Television, Bradford

+Le Prince's disappearance led to many conspiracy theories.
 According to another theory, Le Prince did stake his suicide because he wanted to start a new life in Chicago after his family had learned he was homosexual.
 There is almost no evidence to support these claims.
-Some think Le Prince was murdered by his brother for unknown reasons.
-The French inventor’s family accused Thomas A. Edison of murder and cover-up.
-Le Prince’s disappearance led to many conspiracy theories.
+Some think his brother murdered Le Prince for unknown reasons.
+The French inventor's family accused Thomas A. Edison of murder and cover-up.

 Le Prince's widow and son, Adolphe wanted Loui to become recognized as the inventor of cinematography, but this was not easy.